 20. US abortion facts state that 69% of abortions in the US are paid for entirely out of pocket.

 According to one article published in Forbes, a first-trimester abortion under insurance in the US costs $397, and a second-trimester procedure costs $854.
 However, statistics show that only 22.6% of abortions performed in the first term and 25% of abortions in the second term are insurance-covered.
 Moreover, a survey led by the Guttmacher Institute concludes that some 7.3% of insurance different from Medicare was used.

 When did abortions become legal?

 In the US, abortion has been legal since January 1973, thanks to the case of Roe v.
 Wade.
 After the judgment, abortion became a constitutional right for every American woman.
-With this, American women can choose to become mothers when they are ready or even live childless, as an increasing number of women do, a trend confirmed by the voluntary childlessness statistics.
+With this, American women can choose to become mothers when they are ready or even live childless.
+An increasing number of women do, a trend confirmed by the voluntary childlessness statistics.

 What percentage of pregnancies are aborted?

 On a global scale, around 25% of the pregnancies are voluntarily terminated.
-In the US, this percentage is estimated at 22% of the total number of pregnancies each year.
+This percentage is estimated at 22% of the total number of pregnancies each year in the US.

 What percentage of abortions are medically necessary?

 Following the results from a 2004 study, 12% of women stated that their decision to do an abortion was made because of worries about their own health (6%), the health of the fetus (5%), the use of tobacco, drugs, and alcohol (5%), and the use of prescription drugs or birth control (1%).

 When do most abortions occur?